The Ocean Hop

 The Ocean Hop is a 1927 animated short subject film, produced by Charles Mintz and George Winkler and directed by Walt Disney.
-The film was reissued in 1932 by Walter Lantz Productions with added music and sound effects, and is the only known version to survive.
-The short entered the public domain on January 1, 2023.
+The film was reissued in 1932 by Walter Lantz Productions with added music and sound effects and is the only known surviving version.
+The short entered the public domain in 1955 due to the copyright not being renewed.

 Plot

 Oswald the Lucky Rabbit enters into an airplane race across the Atlantic Ocean.
 While there he encounters a mean rival, Peg Leg Pete, who taunts him and causes his plane to get glued to the ground with chewing gum.
 As Peg Leg Pete takes a lead, Oswald manages to construct a plane of balloons and a long dachshund dog.
 While at first managing to put up a good effort, Oswald is eventually shot down by Peg Leg Pete over Paris.
 After parachuting into Paris, Oswald is welcomed by the local patrons as he ended up winning the race.